๐ŸŒ‹ Hiking Mt. Fuji: My Honest Review & Tips

 Based on my experience on the Subashiri Trail, hereโ€™s what you can expect from the facilities:

-• Public toilets โ€“ The toilets cost a little less than a US dollar to use (about 200 yen) and have cold running water, toilet paper, and a small sink.
+• Public toilets โ€“ The toilets cost a little less than a US dollar (about 200 yen) and have cold running water, toilet paper, and a small sink.

 • Small shops โ€“ Certain stations have small shops that sell food like cup noodles, sports drinks, rice curry, water, and beer.
 Most shops are small and simple, while the bigger shops near the 8th station also sell instant hot chocolate/coffee, bread, and souvenirs.